The story - short.

-They came rushing down to our coast, build two new models of Kontiki rafts, sailed out on the Ocean without previous test of their new design, and discovered on their way, that they with no combination of sail and Guaras were able to beat against the wind.
+They came rushing down to our coast, build two new models of Kontiki rafts, sailed out on the wide Ocean without previous test of their new design, and discovered on their way, that they with no combination of sail and Guaras were able to beat against the wind.

 Nevertheless they continued their sailing and drifted with the trade wind, as brought them out of route.
-After some months drifting around in the South Pacific, they found themselves without possibilities to sail back to South America.

-Finally they were forced to abandon their rafts in open sea and call for pick-up - and with that they gave up every chance to recover their costs and regain investment.
+After some months drifting around in the South Pacific, they found themselves without possibilities to sail back to South America, and decided to abandon their rafts in open sea and call for pick-up - and with that they gave up every chance to recover their costs and regain investment.

 What went wrong for the Norwegians ?

-The rafts had all experienced captains and around the half of their crew ware full-bodied sailors trained on square sails - the other half less.
+The rafts had all experienced captains and around the half of their crew were full-bodied sailors trained on square sails - the other half less.

 The testimonies from early explorers all have told us, that the South American rafts without visible difficulty could beat against the wind steered by their Guara system.

 Transcript from www.kontiki2.com 2015-09-03: "Building and testing raft models - How should one best build a balsa raft?
 Pointy front?
 Shaped logs?
 Does it make a difference?
 Crew member Ola Borgfjord has built several models along with his father, Einar Borgfjord.

 The results indicated, that a curved front and tapered logs in the back will be a good choice for the rafts."